vgiles/fcpvg-hugo-blog-src/content/pages/about.md

 description: 'vincent giles writing'
 author: vincent giles
 ---
-I'm a composer, primarily, and a producer secondarily.
-I'm sometimes an academic and scholar.
-In my career, I have:
+Vincent Giles (Melbourne, 1985) is an Australian composer based in Naarm (Melbourne).
+His music explores the boundaries of perception, instability, and the glitches produced by both humans and machines.
+In his career, I have:
 - Worked in retail
 - Freelanced as a bass player
 - Freelanced as a music journalist